darius-all-new/open-machine-monitoring/README.md

 - The OpenMachineMonitoring repo cloned onto your Raspberry Pi
 - An InfluxDB account (for storing electrical current data)
-- A Telegraf agent configured on your InfluxDB account
+- A Telegraf agent configured on your InfluxDB account (you will need an MQTT consumer configured with the correct MQTT connection parameters and topic subscriptions)
 - Telegraf installed on your Raspberry Pi ([Telegraf installation](https://portal.influxdata.com/downloads/))
 - A HiveMQ account (for MQTT)
 - Either the mock data source (see `edge/mock_datasource`) or some real current sensor operating and publishing data to your MQTT server